pettersand/builder/devlog.md

 ## 10/01-24

 Back to work on rendering clientData.
 Will setup component for goals inside clientData.
+I've decided to wait with implementation of Add Client, as this will be more pertinent when developing the client user experience.

 ### Worked On:
 1. GoalsData component

 ## 09/01-24